wxsd-sales/call-queue-bot/README.md

 # Mindy Bot (Out)

 Mindy Bot Out, gets a post request once the responder starts a session.
-On getting the post request, Mindy Bot creates a new space, generates JWT token to both requester and responder, adds requester and responder to the space created and generate a response link and send it as the post resquest response and also to the soap box as a request.
+On getting the post request and based on the post request, if the request URL is '/virtual-nurse-request', Mindy Bot creates a new space, generates JWT token to both requester and responder, adds requester and responder to the space created and generate a response link and send it as the post resquest response and also to the soap box as a request.
+But if the request URL is '/virtual-nurse-sip-address-request', Mindy Bot creates a new space, generates JWT token to both requester and responder, adds requester and responder to the space created, gets the SIP Address for the room, sends the SIP Address as a response and also sends a soapbox request.

 ### Usage

-One can use the Mindy Bot by sending a post request to
+One can use the Mindy Bot by sending a post request to:

 ```
 curl --location --request POST 'https://mindy.wbx.ninja/virtual-nurse-request' \